Catchy Headlines for Job Ads With Examples

 Define your value proposition

-Catch the eye of discerning job seekers by showcasing what makes your company a great place to work.
-Your existing employees can be a valuable source of insight for this and can even provide direct quotes that can be used as a testimonial-style headline.
+Showcasing what makes your company a great place to work can catch the eye of discerning job seekers.
+Your existing employees can be a valuable source of insight and can even provide direct quotes that can be used as a testimonial-style headline.

 Examples: